 I am a visiting assistant professor in Environmental Studies with the Department of Earth & Environment, at Franklin & Marshall College in Lancaster, Pennsylvania.
-I received my PhD in Spring 2019 from the Department of Political Science and with the Ecological Sciences & Engineering Program at Purdue University, in West Lafayette, Indiana.
+I received my PhD from the Department of Political Science and with the Ecological Sciences & Engineering Program at Purdue University, in West Lafayette, Indiana.

 I specialize in environmental policy and interdisciplinary scholarship.
-My research asks how political communication can hinder or help policy changes to address pressing challenges like global climate change.
+My award-winning research asks how political communication can hinder or help policy changes to address pressing challenges like global climate change.
 I use qualitative content analysis and process tracing (incorporating case study analysis, archival work and in-depth interviewing) to understand the presence and political influence of “frames” used by diverse stakeholders.
 In doing so, I develop richly detailed causal stories around policy conflicts, and explore under-studied linkages between different climate change communication strategies and the messy reality of on-the-ground policy conflicts.